netdata/netdata/collectors/statsd.plugin/README.md

 `[dictionary]` defines name-value associations.
 These are used to renaming metrics, when added to synthetic charts.
 Metric names are also defined at each `dimension` line.
 However, using the dictionary dimension names can be declared globally, for each app and is the only way to rename dimensions when using patterns.
 Of course the dictionary can be empty or missing.

-Then, you can add any number of charts.
+Then, add any number of charts.
 Each chart should start with `[id]`.
 The chart will be called `app_name.id`.  `family` controls the submenu on the dashboard. `context` controls the alarm templates. `priority` controls the ordering of the charts on the dashboard.
 The rest of the settings are informational.

-You can add any number of metrics to a chart, using `dimension` lines.
+Add any number of metrics to a chart, using `dimension` lines.
 These lines accept 5 space separated parameters:

 1.  the metric name, as it is collected (it has to be matched by the `metrics =` pattern of the app)
 2.  the dimension name, as it should be shown on the chart